bodkan/ku-introgression2024/README.md

 L # length in units of base pairs
 ```

+**Given this, what is the average length of a chunk of a Neanderthal DNA in a Eurasian genome?**

 Taking all the math together and doing a little algebra, we can express the expected length of an introgressed fragment like this:

 $$